mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 # System Requirements

-As the MLS protocol provides an important service to users, its functionnal safety and its security is a very important part of the protocol design.
-Specifically, MLS is designed to bas as resilient as possible against adversarial interaction and Denial of Service (DOS) attacks.
-This said, even if the MS service is rendered unavailable by attackers, the protocol will ensure that strong security properties are enforced in all cases.
+As the MLS protocol provides an important service to users, its functional safety and security are very important parts of the protocol design.
+Specifically, MLS is designed to be as resilient as possible against adversarial interaction and (where possible) Denial of Service (DOS) attacks.

 ## Functional Requirements

 MLS is designed as a large scale group messaging protocol and hence requires to provide performance and safety to its users.
-To allow this, the design provides group keys and asynchronous delivery of messages.
+Messaging systems that implement MLS must provide support for conversations involving 2 or more participants, and aim to scale to approximately 50,000 clients, typically including many Members using multiple devices.

-### Asynchronous Delivery
+### Asynchronous Usage

+No operation in MLS should require two distinct users to be online simultaneously.
+In particular, clients participating in conversations protected using MLS must be able to update shared keys, add or remove new members, and send messages and attachments without waiting for another user's reply.

 Messaging systems that implement MLS must provide a transport layer for delivering messages asynchronously.
 This transport layer must also support delivery ACKs and NACKs and a mechanism for retrying message delivery.

-### Asynchronous Key Update

-Clients participating in conversations protected using MLS must be able to update shared keys asynchronously.

 ### Recovery After State Loss